warner/JetpackComponents/components.md

 need to come from the user: the act of designating the value is an act of authorization, and forms part of the user's decision-making process.

-And the whole process of wiring these objects together is best expressed in code of some sort.
-One possibility is that the top-level add-on could consist of two separate pieces of code.
+The whole process of wiring these objects together is best expressed as a program of some sort.
+The top-level add-on could consist of two separate pieces of code.
 The first would be the normal top-level component, constrained to be endowed with whatever API-providing object its manifest asked for.
-The second would be the one that constructs the object
-graph: it would run with complete authority, use that to create first the low-level chrome component objects, then the layer above that, etc, then finally the top-most add-on object.
+The second would be the one that constructs the object graph: it would run with complete authority, use that to create first the low-level chrome component objects, then the layer above that, etc, then finally the top-most add-on object.
 This "setup" code would form the bridge between the user (as the source of all authority) and the bits of confined code that will eventually make up the add-on stack.
+For the twitter example, that setup code might look vaguely like:

+    def make_extension(chrome, host="twitter.com", password_slotname="twitter"):
+      x = XHR(chrome, restrict_to=host)
+      pw = PasswordSlotAccess(chrome, password_slotname)
+      t1 = TwitterAPI(x, pw)
+      t2 = ReadOnlyTwitterAPI(t1)
+      s = StatusBarIconMaker(chrome)
+      d = Driver(t2, s)
+      d.run()

 But having that setup code be delivered in the top-level add-on package feels wrong.
 I think that instead it should somehow be expressed by the collection